Back

 Many companies will want to review their business strategy and forecasts.
 Taking a measured, 12-month view is essential.
 Knee-jerk reactions or ‘battening down the hatches’ could do more harm than good.

-Recession typically means a reduction in competition as some firm’s scale back or bury their heads in the sand, while others sadly collapse.
+A recession typically means a reduction in competition as some firms scale back or bury their heads in the sand, while others sadly collapse.
 According to Insight Data, over 1,000 fabricators and installers had ‘high-risk’ credit scores before the pandemic struck, and without financial resources, their situation can only worsen.

-The evidence suggests that even with a recession the home improvement market will be less affected than many other sectors, and with less competition, the companies who adopt a pragmatic view, invest in their brand and take an offensive position will gain market share.
+The evidence suggests that even with a recession, the home improvement market will be less affected than many other sectors, and with less competition, the companies that adopt a pragmatic view, invest in their brand and take an offensive position will gain market share.

 Of course, that doesn’t mean companies shouldn’t adapt.
 While the 2007 – 2009 recession was a liquidity and credit crisis, this recession will be characterised by a shift in behaviour and attitudes.
 Some form of social distancing is likely to be with us until a vaccine is found, and companies must adapt their business model to meet changing customer expectations.